rusefi/rusefi_documentation/All-Supported-Triggers.md

 ### 36/2/2/2

-Might also be used on some Daihatsu, Nissan and Miata
+Might also be used on some Daihatsu, Nissan and Mazda RX8/MZR/Miata NC

 ![36/2/2](Images/triggers/trigger_TT_36_2_2_2.png)